Alfresco/acs-packaging/docs/migrating-a-legacy-transformer.md

 5. Configure ACS to use the new custom T-Engine as described in [Configure a T-Engine as a Local Transform](custom-transforms-and-renditions.md#configure-a-t-engine-as-a-local-transform).

 ## Migrating custom transform code
-Legacy Transformers are implemented by extending a now deprecated class `org.alfresco.repo.content.transform.AbstractContentTransformer2`.
+Legacy Transformers were implemented by extending a class `org.alfresco.repo.content.transform.AbstractContentTransformer2` which was removed in ACS 7.
 This implementation requires the Legacy Transformer to define functionality by implementing the following abstract methods:
 * **isTransformableMimetype**